ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

-# 👩‍💻 Backend Product Engineer
+# 👩‍💻 Full-stack Product Engineer
 Ecostars is a B2B startup transforming the sustainability certifications industry.
 We have a product customer-first vision, and an amazing technical challenge in front of us.

 - 🌱 Startup